 Vending Machines are Getting a Smart Upgrade

 This isn’t your parents’ vending machine.
 Heck, this isn’t the vending machine that spewed out cans of carbonated caffeine for sleep-deprived high school students just 10 years ago.
 The entire depository system for salty snacks, candy bars, and lukewarm soda has undergone a drastic transformation in the past few years.
-Like almost everything else in our Internet of Things-driven world, vending machines are getting a smart upgrade.
+Like almost everything else in our Internet of Things-driven world, smart vending machines are next.
 They are evolving; intelligent vending machines are becoming key to the future of automated retailing.

 Vending machines are growing in terms of accessibility, product types, and capabilities.
 The refrigerator-sized machine is no longer relegated to hallway recesses and fluorescent-lit waiting rooms.
 Instead, intelligent vending machines are being drafted into the revolution of retail.

 Vending Machines Will Automate the Sales Process

 A prominent theme in the modern retail landscape is moving into automated retailing, allowing each customer to receive a personalized experience with minimal human interaction.
 In Jabil’s 2018 Future of Retail Technology survey, one of the most significant ways that retail decision-makers predicted that technology could improve the customer experience was through personalized interactions.
 Download Jabil's Future of Retail Technology Report.

 Already, the popularity of this concept can be seen in the increasing installation of self-checkouts and click-and-collect, where customers make their purchases online, then drive to an established pick-up location to complete the sales process without the vexations of a traditional retail experience.
 Smart vending machines may come to play a key role in this transformation by providing a new way to deliver the product to customers that incorporates a physical presence with online-level convenience.